Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 *   Feature: Admin management of user addresses.

 == Upgrade Notice ==

+= 1.0.14 =
+This is a critical update that fixes two fatal errors that could occur in specific contexts like REST API calls.
+It is highly recommended to update immediately to ensure plugin stability.

 = 1.0.13 =
 Important update: Enhanced block checkout validation prevents orders with incomplete addresses.
 Shows specific missing fields and provides clear guidance to users.